zalando-incubator/authmosphere/MIGRATION_GUIDE.md

 ### `OAuthConfig` type

-`OAuthConfig` is split up into a union type of all supported grants which should be used directly.
-A type for the `TokenCache` config (`TokenCacheOAuthConfig`) is also derived:
+Instead of four single string values, an enum `OAuthGrantType` is exported which should be used as `grantType` in `OAuthConfig`:

 ```ts
 type OAuthConfig =